gianlucajahn/pokematch-react-game/README.md

 🎮 [Live Demo](https://gianlucajahn.github.io/pokematch-react-game)

 ## 🎥 Showcase
 You can see a GIF of my application below.
-I am skipping through the introduction, looking through the rules and copyright info popup and play a couple of rounds.. <br /> <br />
+I am looking through the rules, skipping through the introduction, opening the copyright info popup and playing a couple of rounds.. <br /> <br />
 ![](https://github.com/gianlucajahn/pokematch-react-game/blob/main/PokeMatch.gif?raw=true)

 ## Performance